katemayo/js-dc-8/04_functions/readme.md

   console.log('hello, Obama')
 }
 ```

-> __Instructor's Note:__ Ask students why they think writing such specific functions is a bad idea.
-If no one has an answer, ask what happens to the above program structure if it has 1,000 users.
-If we have to write 1,000 different functions, is this a scalable and maintainable program?

 Parameters remedy this problem by allowing us to call, or invoke, the same function with different values: